s00hyunkim/world-happiness-regression/README.md

 Hi, we are Team 9; and this is a repository for our codebase.

-Our primary objective is **to help people** with an interest in subjective well-being (including politicians and bureaucrats) **understand which feature impacts the Happiness Score the most** so that they can try improving it.
+Our primary objective is **to help people** with an interest in subjective well-being (including politicians and bureaucrats) **understand which feature impacts the Happiness Score the most** so that they can try improving the policies accordingly.

 To gain some understanding of our project before playing around with our Decision Support System, please refer to the documents below:
 * [ML Canvas for DSS](https://docs.google.com/document/d/1u4ShCuBDY856Qx5RbafQVW9qb2eHTPUJ/edit?usp=sharing&ouid=104657686272436864334&rtpof=true&sd=true)